SINEplayer Quick Start

-Right-clicking any articulation within an instrument lets you purge it from memory (needed samples will be reloaded as you play), duplicate it (for example if you want different legato settings for the same base articulation), adjust its Key Range, and remove it from the Articulation List.
+Right-clicking any articulation within an instrument lets you purge it from memory (needed instruments will be reloaded as you play), duplicate it (for example if you want different legato settings for the same base articulation), adjust its Key Range, and remove it from the Articulation List.

 By clicking on the cog wheel, the Articulation List context menu lets you globally remap all loaded instruments to Key Switches, MIDI Channels, MIDI CC Values (the used CC is defined in the Options View as “Articulation Switch” in the Controller Map) or Program Changes.
 Here you can also clear the whole Articulation List.

 At any given time, only one articulation from each instrument is the active one (unless you are using PolyMode – more about that later).
 You can recognize the active articulation by its brighter color in the Articulation List.

 Every articulation has a number of options which you can change in the Articulation Options panel at the bottom right.
 Only one articulation across all loaded instruments can be edited at a time.
 You can recognize the editable articulation by a little dot to the left of its name.
 Click an articulation with the mouse to edit its Articulation Options.
 Note that this selection does not follow Key Switches or other selection methods by design – only the articulation with the dot is influenced by the Articulation Options.